 **If the student has completed a minimum of 12 college credits that are included in calculating the college GPA (non-developmental courses), the 2.5 high school GPA requirement will be waived.

 In the event there are more applicants who apply in a given year than there are slots available the college will employ selective admission.
-Please consult the Health Professions Admission Packet for a detailed description of the selective criteria, readmission, and LPN transition information.
-The packet is available through the Admissions Office.
+Please consult the Health Professions Admission Packet for a detailed description of the selective criteria and readmission.

 The licensed practical nurse (LPN) may receive credit for the first-year nursing courses and enter into the second year of the program providing the following requirements are met:

 - Satisfactory scores in English and math placement tests or completion of MTE units 1-4 and developmental English at WCC or equivalent college course work